phil-bergmann/tracking_wo_bnw/README.md

 1. Modify experiments/cfgs/siamese.yaml to your needs.

-2. From within sequential_tracking run
+2. Run from the root folder:
   ```
-  python experiments/train_siamese.py
+  python experiments/scripts/train_siamese.py
   ```

 ## Evaluating the Tracker

 1. Modify experiments/cfgs/tracker.yaml to your needs, especially frcnn_weights, frcnn_config, siamese_weights and siamese_config need to point to the right places.

-2. Run the tracker from within the root folder:
+2. Run the tracker from the root folder:
   ```
   python experiments/scripts/test_tracker.py
   ```

-## Devkit
 To evaluate the results install the official [MOTChallenge devkit](https://bitbucket.org/amilan/motchallenge-devkit).